kasseopy/apicross/README.md

 ## API handler
 API Handler is an object handling API requests.
 For SpringWebMVC - handlers are `@Controller`-s.
 APICROSS generated Java interfaces with spring MVC metadata.
-So application's `@Controller`-s have to implement these.
+So application's `@Controller`-s have to implement these interfaces.
-For example, generated interface:
+For example, generated interface looks like:
 ```java
 public interface MyApiHandler  {
     @RequestMapping(path = "/my", method = RequestMethod.POST, consumes = "application/json")